 $250 Golden Treasures is a $30 ticket with nothing smaller than a $30 prize, that is, unless you include the 5 million tickets in Ontario that will provide you with nothing.
 The ticket has four games of which three are ‘3 identical prize amounts’ and one game of match a lucky number.

-New in October comes Holiday Riches ($10).
+New in October 2017 comes Holiday Diamonds ($10).
 This is a cross-Canada lottery that clearly intends to snatch Christmas cheer from frustrated shoppers over the next few months.
 It’s yet another boring “Lucky Numbers/ Your Numbers” game with six $250,000 jackpots.

 Crossword Tripler ($5). a needlessly complicated game that some might consider more ‘entertaining’ because it provides more ways to lose.

 Cash for Life ($4).
 This is probably the grand-daddy of all frustrating tickets, and apparently the one OLG feels compelled to advertise the most. (“How do you feel about Week 31?!”).
 No fewer than four ‘3 identical symbols’ games and a useless mini-match bonus.
 Somehow, people have claimed 9 out of a possible 10 jackpots.
 I would be curious if they claim the annuity or lump sum.
 (See Rules Respecting Lottery Games paragraphs 5.8-5.13).
 Be aware that there is a new series (#1172), that has virtually all its prizes intact as of October 18th versus the old series (#1171) that is pretty much fished out.